Data Types

 Booleans

-Leo supports the traditional true
+Leo supports the traditional true or false boolean values.

 let b: bool = false;